Experience on Boards, Committees and Municipal Council

 - Gene Langevin Business Award in 2006 for 25 years as business operator/owner;

 - Past member of the Wasaga Beach Planning Board and Parks & Recreation Board

-- Our Wasaga Beach Municipal Council consisted of seven members: Mayor, Deputy-Mayor and five Councillors, all of whom are elected at large.
-We served a constituency of about 17,000 persons (now in excess of 20,000) and administered a staff of about 100 full-time employees in addition to seasonal staff.
-We oversaw a budget approaching $40 million.
+- Our Wasaga Beach Municipal Council consists of seven members: Mayor, Deputy-Mayor and five Councillors, all of whom are elected at large.
+We serve a constituency of about 22,000 persons and administer a staff of about 150 full-time and part-time employees.
+We oversee a budget in excess of $50 million.

 - General Government Committee dealt with the administration of the municipality, starting with the CAO and Clerk.
 This committee had responsibility for taxation, budgets, sewer and water billing, elections, economic development, by-law enforcement, doctor recruitment, marketing and tourism initiatives, information and technology, and operational and capital budgets and forecasting.